When I disable a staff member, what other actions should I take?

 Evaluate Console Reports

-When you disable a staff member, if the Reports box is checked, that staff member is no longer listed if the Assigned field is used as a fixed or run-time filter in a view or report.
-When the Report option is checked in a staff account, that name will no longer be included as a search option if you have filters in place on specific reports or views.
-When you permanently disable a staff account, the Reports box is checked automatically.
+When you disable a staff member, and select "Disabled from Assignment/Report Filters", that staff member is no longer listed if the Assigned field is used as a fixed or run-time filter in a view or report.
+When this menu option is selected in a staff account, that name will no longer be included as a search option if you have filters in place on specific reports or views.
+When you permanently disable a staff account, that account will no longer appear in a report filter.

 For this reason, when reassigning records to another staff member, search for the assigned records prior to disabling the account.

-For example, if a staff account has the Reports box checked, you will not be able to search for only the incidents that are assigned to the disabled staff member since the name is not included in the menu.
+For example, if a staff account has the "Disabled from assignment/Report Filters" selected, you will not be able to search for only the incidents that are assigned to the disabled staff member since the name is not included in the menu.

 Incidents assigned to the disabled staff member still appear in the view output -- as long as the records aren't filtered for another specific staff member.
-If you include the Assigned or Created by fields as an output column in the view, incidents assigned to the disabled staff member are listed as still belonging to that staff member, even if the staff member has been permanently disabled or has the Views/Reports box checked in their staff account.
+If you include the Assigned or Created by fields as an output column in the view, incidents assigned to the disabled staff member are listed as still belonging to that staff member, even if the staff member has been permanently disabled or disabled from Assignment/Report Filters in their staff account.

 Additionally, any report schedules designated to run from the disabled account, will be updated to run from the administrator account instead.